-The status bar provides real-time data about currently selected cells and can give you a lot of good information without the need to write any formulas.
+The status bar at the bottom of the Excel window provides real-time data about currently selected cells and can give you a lot of good information without the need to write any formulas.

-Let's use the status bar to look at the different information shown in column J.
+Let's use the status bar to look at the information shown in column J.

 First note that the status bar can be customized to display different information.
-Just right click to display available options.
+Just right-click to show available options.
 You'll find the statistical information grouped together.

 Let's look first at Count.
 Count will count all cells that contain values, numeric or otherwise.

-Using count, we can see that there are 20 people in this list, and 100 scores.
-Could is a easy way to see how many rows you have selected, as long as those rows contain data.
+Using Count, we can see that there are 20 people in this list and 99 test scores total.
+Count is an easy way to see how many rows you have selected, as long as those rows contain data.

-If we switch to count numbers, we see that one of the test scores is non-numeric.
-Count numbers only counts values, so even if we select the names as well, we still get a count of 99.
+If we switch the status bar to count numbers, we can see that one of the test scores is non-numeric.
+In this case, it's blank.
+Notice that Count Numbers only counts numeric values, so even if I select the names in addition to the scores, we still get a count of 99.

 Average works like you'd expect.
-You can quickly see the average for all of one student's test scores, or get the average for one particular test.
-You can include as many scores as you like, and even use the control-ley to add non-contiguous selections.
+You can quickly see the average for one student's test scores, or you can get the average for one particular test.
+You can include as many scores as you like, and even use the Control key to add non-contiguous selections.